Little-Bears-Pre-School/little-bears-website/content/pages/index.md

 ## Who we are

-Little Bears Pre-School is based in Stadhampton, Oxfordshire and operates from purpose built premises in the grounds of the village Primary School in nearly half an acre of gardens, which includes our own nature reserve.
+Little Bears Pre-School is based in Stadhampton, South Oxfordshire and operates from purpose built premises in the grounds of the village Primary School in nearly half an acre of gardens, which includes our own nature reserve.

-Established by a group of mums in 2004, Little Bears is an integral part of the community, providing excellent quality care where children can flourish.
+Established in 2004, Little Bears is an integral part of the community, providing excellent quality care where children can flourish.
 Our aim has always been to provide high quality childcare and education within a community Pre-School.